C2FO/vfs/docs/sftp.md

 func (f *File) MoveToFile(t vfs.File) error
 ```
 MoveToFile puts the contents of File into the targetFile passed using
-File.CopyToFile.
+[File.CopyToFile](#func-file-copytofile).
 If the copy succeeds, the source file is deleted.
 Any errors
 from the copy or delete are returned.
 If the given location is also sftp AND for
-the same user and host, the sftp Rename method is used, otherwise we'll do a an
+the same user and host, the [sftp.Rename](https://godoc.org/github.com/pkg/sftp#Client.Rename) method is used, otherwise we'll do a an
-io.Copy to the destination file then delete source file.
+[io.Copy](https://godoc.org/io#Copy) to the destination file then delete source file.

 #### func (*File) MoveToLocation